-Maintaining data privacy and data protection is a priority for Onnec Group UK Ltd. This policy sets out the legal basis on which any personal data is processed by Onnec Group Limited or its subsidiaries.
+Maintaining data privacy and data protection is a priority for Onnec Group.
+This policy sets out the legal basis on which any personal data is processed by Onnec Group or its subsidiaries.
 Please read this policy carefully to understand our views and practices regarding your personal data and how we will treat it.

 According to The General Data Protection Regulations (GDPR), all personal data we hold must be: